How to Teach Multiplication KS2: Maths Bootcamp

-Rather than being used as a separate element (as explained here) pupils who are not applying their knowledge of multiplication tables to division problems should be constantly nudged to do so.
+Rather than being used as a separate element (as explained here) pupils who are not applying their knowledge of multiplication tables to short and long division problems should be constantly nudged to do so.

 Many pupils who are not secure with recall of their tables will choose a formal written method.
 Indeed, even pupils that are confident with their tables may do so as they see it as ‘the right way’ or ‘the grown up way as we have been taught this more recently’.